kvend-ac/Faces/README.md

 #### Note

 I also added a search bar for names and descriptions, as well as the ability to fully edit an existing record, including both replacing the photo and changing the location.
 To save the data, I used a simple JSON file written out to the documents directory.
+The app was written using the MVVM architecture.

 #### Credits